mrjaid23/Coffee-Sales-Analysis/README.md

 ### Project Overview
 Welcome to the Coffee Sales Dashboard project!
 This repository contains a comprehensive analysis of coffee sales data, presented through an interactive dashboard created using Excel.
 The dashboard provides insights into sales trends, top customers, and country-specific sales data, making it a valuable tool for business decision-making.

+### Data Source
+The Dataset used for this analysis is the "coffeeOrdersData.csv" file, containing detailed information about each sales made by the country.

 ### Objectives
 The primary objectives of this project are: